India to boost women taxi drivers, spurred by Uber rape claim

-NEW DELHI, Dec 15 (Reuters) - The alleged rape of a woman passenger by an Uber taxi driver once again spotlights the risks of India’s transport system, which fails to keep women safe.
+NEW DELHI (Reuters) - The alleged rape of a woman passenger by an Uber taxi driver once again spotlights the risks of India’s transport system, which fails to keep women safe.
 One solution: Taxis driven by women for women.

-Last year, the southern state of Kerala launched ‘She Taxis’, a fleet of 40 pink taxis run by women, and fitted with wireless tracking gear and panic buttons linked to call centres.
+Last year, the southern state of Kerala launched ‘She Taxis’, a fleet of 40 pink taxis run by women, and fitted with wireless tracking gear and panic buttons linked to call centers.

 Now the service has become a model for Prime Minister Narendra Modi’s government to replicate nationwide, its chief executive says.
 “The Delhi incident shows the need for ‘She Taxis’ all over the country,” P.T.M.
 Sunish told Reuters.